The blanket term "Western RPG

 , so if your engine allows for face close-ups during dialogue and cutscenes, at least add an option to automatically remove helmets from both the player character and important NPCs on such occasions.
 On the other hand, if you also let heroes wear capes, make sure they're removed during combat

 As discussed earlier, most Western RPG protagonists (player characters) are blank slates

 piled upon them, and very few games feature a predefined protagonist (in stark contrast to the Eastern RPG

 genre).
 Since their characterization throughout the game is completely up to the players, their past is usually kept utterly generic.
 Too many games have featured an Amnesiac Hero

 to justify the blank slate part, so try to avert it unless you can put an interesting spin on it

 .
 Instead of amnesia or a generic past, give the protagonist a moderately heroic Back Story

 that justifies their adventurous tendencies, or better yet, write several (three

-or more) different character origins for the player to select from
+or more) different character origins for the players to select from

-at character creation in accordance to their race, class, alignment, etc. Bonus Points
+at character creation in accordance with their race, class, alignment, etc. Bonus Points

 if you reference the chosen origin later in the game